jbshep/softeng21/ms/index.md

 * Feature group 1: backup/restore

-    `blurg backup` makes a backup of all local diaries and stores it somewhere within the directory `~/.blurg-backup`.
+    `blurg backup` makes a backup of all diaries within `~/.blurg` and stores them somewhere within the directory `~/.blurg-backup`.
+All local diaries should have their log entries preserved, and all remote diaries should have their `remote` files preserved.

     `blurg backups` (note the plural subcommand) shows the dates of all available backups that have been made with `blug backup`.

     `blurg restore DATE` restores all local diaries backed up on DATE.
 You may choose whatever date format you wish, but it should match the output of `blurg backups`.

+    After a `blurg restore`, the current diary should be reset to `default`.

 * Feature group 2: promote/demote